Sue: Snakedance… Sounds a bit rude to me.

 Sue: I bet Peter Davison has handled a few snakes in his time.
 He doesn’t need a rubber one to get the job done.

-The snake’s poison is a hallucinogenic.
+The snake’s poison contains hallucinogens.

-Dojjen speaks to the Doctor telepathically.
+Dojjen communicates with the Doctor telepathically.

 Sue: This doesn’t make any sense to me.
 It’s just like that other Mara story.
 The scriptwriter has got his head up his arse.